franzholz/static_info_tables_de/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This extension provides German translations for the country, country subdivision, currency, language, and territory records of static_info_tables.
+This extension provides German translations for the country, country subdivision, currency, language and territory records of static_info_tables.
 For this purpose, it adds one or two fields to those tables and fills them with German data, if available.

 .. figure:: /Images/RecordView.png
 	:width: 700px